xbeat/Machine-Learning/README.md

 The Wide and Deep architecture combines a wide linear model with a deep neural network to capture both memorization and generalization in recommender systems.
 This approach allows the model to learn both broad and specific feature interactions.

+## Intuitive Feature Selection with Probe Method

+Introduction to the Probe Method

+The Probe Method is a novel feature selection technique that leverages random noise injection to evaluate feature importance.
+By comparing genuine features against artificially introduced random features, it provides an intuitive way to identify and eliminate irrelevant or redundant predictors from the dataset.

 ## Constructing MaxOut Neural Networks in Python

 MaxOut Networks: An Introduction